 Good accommodation and friendly hosts are an essential part of any holiday.
-We make a special effort to find the hidden gems, as well as keeping a close eye on the quality of the more mainstream accommodation.
+We understand this and go out of our way to find the best.
+We put a great deal of effort into hand picking our accommodation and matching it to individual customer requirements.
 As well as visiting the accommodation ourselves, we ask all our customers to complete a short evaluation on each night's accommodation, which then gives us an insight in to the day-to-day operation, and lets us spot any potential issues before they become a problem.